bwt-dev/bwt/contrib/nodejs-ffi/README.md

 file that ships with the npm package.

 The library comes with the electrum and http servers by default.
-If you're only interested in the Electrum server only, install with `BWT_VARIANT=electrum_only npm install bwt-daemon`.
+If you're only interested in the Electrum server, you can install with `BWT_VARIANT=electrum_only npm install bwt-daemon`.
 This reduces the download size by ~1.6MB.

 > Note: `bwt-daemon` uses [`ffi-napi`](https://github.com/node-ffi-napi/node-ffi-napi), which requires
 > a recent nodejs version.
-If you're running into errors during installation or segmentation fault,
+If you're running into errors during installation or segmentation faults,
 > try updating to a newer version.

 ### Use

 Below is the minimally viable configuration.
-If bitcoind is running at the default, location with the default ports and cookie auth enabled, this should Just Work™ \o/
+If bitcoind is running at the default location, on the default ports and with cookie auth enabled, this should Just Work™ \o/

 ```js
 import BwtDaemon from 'bwt-daemon'